 Copy the URL of your function from the Azure Functions runtime output.

 Paste the URL for the HTTP request into your browser's address bar.
 Append the query string

-?name=<YOUR_NAME>to this URL and execute the request.
-The following shows the response in the browser to the local GET request returned by the function:
+?name=<YOUR_NAME>to this URL and run the request.
+The following image shows the response in the browser to the local GET request returned by the function:

-To stop debugging, press Shift+F5.
+To stop debugging, press Shift+F5 in Visual Studio.